 Closure refers to contingency plans, protocols, and procedures for decreasing the scale or scope of in-person education and/or closing the school.
 The district will collaborate with the local health department to determine the parameters, conditions, or metrics (e.g., increased absenteeism or increased illness in school community) that will serve as early warning signs that positive COVID-19 cases may be increasing beyond an acceptable level.

-Determinations about opening and closing schools as the COVID-19 pandemic continues will be made based on the state’s micro-cluster strategy and in consultation with public health partners.
+Determinations about opening and closing schools as the COVID-19 pandemic continues will be made based on the state’s directive and in consultation with public health partners.

 The district will emphasize healthy hygiene practices for students and staff by providing initial and refresher education in hand and respiratory hygiene, along with providing adequate supplies and time for frequent hand hygiene.
 Signs will be posted throughout the school (e.g., entrances, restrooms, cafeteria, classrooms, administrative offices, auditorium, custodial staff areas) and regular messaging will be shared with the school community.
 Signage will be used to remind individuals to: